Definition of channel management

 For example, if you are selling a product for adults, then you might consider both online as well as offline channels that can sell your products in the market on your behalf.
 But if you are in the grocery of sale products, then selling your products in a well-established store might get you more sales as compared to online channels.

-Therefore, analyze and determine which channel will be suitable for the sales of your products what output do you expect out of each distribution channel.
+Therefore, analyze and determine which channel will be suitable for the sales management of your products what output do you expect out of each distribution channel.
 In addition to this, it also determines the segment of the population, which is connected with each distribution channel.
 Once you have all this information, then you can invest in the right channel and can enjoy maximum sales and profits.

 Process of channel management

-There are a total of six steps in the process of channel management.
+There are a total of six steps in the distribution process of channel management.
 In this section ahead, you will learn about the various steps involved in the process of channel management.

 Steps of channel management